urbit/docs/arvo/jael/jael.md

 Jael is the security and encryption vane.

 The main purpose of Jael is keeping track of [Azimuth](@/docs/azimuth/azimuth.md) related information.
-For each ship, this consists of its public keys, its key revision number (or `life`), its continuity breach number (or `rift`), and who the sponsor of the ship is.
-It also handles the local ship's private keys, keeps track of Galaxy domain prefixes, and performs some boot-related tasks.
+For each ship, this consists of its public keys, its key revision number (or `life`), its continuity breach number (or `rift`) (see [Life and Rift](@/docs/azimuth/life-and-rift.md), and who the sponsor of the ship is.
+It also handles the local ship's private keys, keeps track of galaxy domain prefixes, and performs some boot-related tasks.

 Jael's primary source of information is the Gall agent `%azimuth-tracker`, which runs a thread that polls an Ethereum node for transactions in the Azimuth contract.
 It can also get updates from other ships on the network, such as in the case of moons, where it subscribes to the moon's parent's Jael for updates.